A Landscape Photography Paradise in Autumn

 Of course, we are approved by the New Zealand Department of Conservation.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-April 29, 2024: We’ll depart early this morning to take advantage of the great light at the famous Lone Tree at Lake Wanaka.
-After breakfast, we’ll check out of our hotel and drive to Queenstown via the Crown Range.
-We’ll spend the afternoon photographing from the shores of Lake Wakatipu before returning to town for a farewell dinner.
+April 18, 2024: We’ll depart early this morning to take advantage of the great light at the famous Lone Tree at Lake Wanaka.
+After breakfast, we’ll check out of our hotel and drive back to Queenstown via the Crown Range, New Zealand’s highest main road.
+The workshop ends upon arrival in Queenstown and onward flights can be made anytime after 1pm.

 Moderate: You are able to walk up to two miles on uneven ground.

 Arrive Queenstown Airport (ZQN), Queenstown, New Zealand before 12:00 PM on April 8, 2024.
 Flights out can be made after 2:00 PM on April 18, 2024.
 Air travel delays are common.
 Please arrive early, possibly even the day prior, so you don’t miss any of the workshop.

 What to Bring

 Please see our page How To Prepare For Your Workshop.
 We will send you a detailed information document 90 days before your workshop.
 This document will include specifics of where and when to meet, gear and clothing recommendations, and more.

 - Double occupancy lodging.
 Single available for $1,100 supplement.